KrispyTech/airneis/README.md

 ### The Checkout Page

 The checkout page comes after the shopping cart page.
-So, this page contains all the information about the delivery or order.
+This page contains all the information about the delivery or order.
 He contains several steps like:

 - Delivery.